pnewstein/QuestByCycle/docs/NEWGAME.md

    - You will receive a confirmation message indicating that the game has been created successfully.

 2. **Manage the Game**:
-   - You can manage the game from the Admin Dashboard, including updating game details, viewing participants, and managing tasks.
+   - You can manage the game from the Admin Dashboard, including updating game details, viewing participants, and managing quests.

 ## Conclusion